Stochastic approximation of symmetric Nash equilibria in queueing games: Model and preliminaries

 We denote by $\{X(t; \mathbf{p})\}_{t\geq 0}$ the stochastic process representing the state of the system at time $t$ when the strategy employed by customers is $\mathbf{p}$.
 By convention, $\{X(t; \mathbf{p})\}_{t\geq 0}$ is assumed to be right-continuous with left-hand limits.
 The evolution of $X(t; \mathbf{p})$ depends on the strategy $\mathbf{p}$ played by the customers, however, in the general setup we suppress the specifics of how new arrivals and their corresponding actions change the state of the buffer content because that depends on the specific application.

-\begin{example} For the sake of generating intuition, one can think of the canonical Unobsrvable M/G/1 queue (see \cite{BS1983}), in which customers choose whether or not to join a single-server queue, thus $k=2$.
+\begin{example} To generate intuition, one can think of the canonical Unobservable M/G/1 queue (see \cite{BS1983}), in which customers choose whether or not to join a single-server queue, thus $k=2$.
 For concreteness, we assume that $\lambda < \mu$, where $\lambda$ is the Poisson arrival rate and $1/\mu$ is the mean service time.
 In this example, a strategy is characterized by $\mathbf{p}=(p_1, p_2)=(p,1-p) \in \Delta$ for some $p\in[0,1]$, prescribing the joining and balking probabilities, $p$ and $1-p$, respectively.
 The content process $X(t; \mathbf{p})$ corresponds to the workload (or virtual waiting time), hence when a customer arrives at the system, with probability $p$ they join the queue and add a random job size (with mean $1/\mu$) to the workload. $\diamond$ \end{example}

 Let $X_n(\mathbf{p})=X(T_n-;\mathbf{p})$ denote the system state just before the $n$-th arrival given that customers adopt the strategy $\mathbf{p}$, and further assume that $X_1(\mathbf{p})=0^d$.
 In other words the system starts empty, so that the first customer arrives (at time $T_1$) to an empty system.
 The strategy $\mathbf{p}\in \Delta$ defines a probability measure $\mathbb{P}_\mathbf{p}$ for $\{X_n(\mathbf{p})\}_{n\geq 1}$.
 Expectation with respect to the measure $\mathbb{P}_\mathbf{p}$ is denoted by $\E_\mathbf{p}$.
 Define the \emph{cycle-length} r.v. $L(\mathbf{p})=\inf\{n\geq 1\mid X_{n+1}(\mathbf{p})=0^d\}$.
 With the assumption $X_1(\mathbf{p})=0^d$, $L(\mathbf{p})$ is a r.v. describing the number of arrivals during a typical regenerative cycle, provided customers play according to $\mathbf{p}$.
 Note that separate cycle lengths are iid, that is, for any $n_1, n_2, \dots$ satisfying $X_{n_i}(\mathbf{p})=0^d$, $i=1,2,\dots$, the sequence $\inf\{n\geq 1\mid X_{n_i+n+1}(\mathbf{p})=0^d\}$ for $i=1,2,\dots$ consists of iid random variables.
-Let $\ell(\mathbf{p})=\E_\mathbf{p}L(\mathbf{p})$ denote the mean cycle length when the strategy is given by $\mathbf{p}$, and let $\ell^r(\mathbf{p})=\E_\mathbf{p}L^r(\mathbf{p})$ denote its $r$'th moment.
+Let $\ell(\mathbf{p})=\E_\mathbf{p}L(\mathbf{p})$ denote the mean cycle length when the strategy is given by $\mathbf{p}$, and let $\ell^r(\mathbf{p})=\E_\mathbf{p}L^r(\mathbf{p})$ denote its $r$-th moment.
 By embedding our system at arrival epochs we impose that $L(\mathbf{p})\geq 1$ with probability 1, therefore $\ell(\mathbf{p})\geq 1$ for every $\mathbf{p}\in\Delta$.